 You need a company that already completed a few healthcare projects and worked with HIPAA or GDPR-compliant apps.

 You may start from firms listed onor .
 There you can look through the vendors' portfolios, client reviews, etc.

 The cost depends on the type of the app—telehealth, telemedicine, EHR, etc.—and its functionality.

 For example, a telehealth MVP with must-have features only will cost far less compared to an EHR system with complex functionality and custom UI/UX design.

 Also, the cost depends on the region where you hire developers.
-For example, a telemedicine app created in Eastern Europe, Ukraine, may cost you around $75,000 per $50/h rate.
+For example, if you want create telemedicine app in Eastern Europe, Ukraine, it may cost you around $75,000 per $50/h rate.
 While in the US, you can pay $150,000 or more ($100/h).